OnlyHeStandsHere/Movie_Website/README.md

+# Project 1 Movie Website
-# Udacity Full Stack Developer Nanodegree - Project 1 Movie Website
+## Udacity Full Stack Developer Nanodegree

+This is some text here in a paragraph